-State Highway 1: For the 2015 proposed network, this facility will be two lanes on the 2nd Ave segment from Del Monte to 12th street and on the North-South Road segments from Coe/Eucalyptus to State Highway 218.
-The remaining segments of 2nd Ave and North-South Road will be four lanes.
+For the 2015 proposed network, this facility will be two lanes on the 2nd Ave segment from Del Monte to 12th street and on the North-South Road segments from Coe/Eucalyptus to State Highway 218.
+The remaining segments of 2nd Ave and General Jim Moore Boulevard will be four lanes.
 For buildout network, the portion of 2nd north of 12th would be widened to four lanes, while the segment south of 12th to Gigling would be six lanes.

 Eastside Road: For 2015 a new two lane facility is proposed between Imjin and Gigling along the eastern portion of the primary redevelopment area in the former Fort Ord.
-Access to State Highway 68 would via State Highway 218 and the existing North-South Road.
+Access to State Highway 68 would be via State Highway 218 and the existing General Jim Moore Boulevard.
 Improvements to each of these segments are proposed to support this circulation pattern.
 In its ultimate form, this facility would provide a four lane connection between the proposed State Highway 68 freeway, around the east side of the CSUMB campus, to Imjin Road.
-A connection to the North-South Road/Coe Avenue intersection would be built along with this facility.
+A connection to the General Jim Moore Boulevard/Coe Avenue intersection would be built along with this facility.
 Eastside Road would serve as a primary southwest-northeast corridor.
-In this manner, it would serve to reduce demand along State Highway 1, 12th Street and the Del Monte/2nd/North-South corridor.
+In this manner, it would serve to reduce demand along State Highway 1, 12th Street and the Del Monte/2nd/ General Jim Moore Boulevard corridor.